dikortis/LetsTalkETC/Episodes/Episode_9.md

 pay to send stuff to my friends because
-I know that none of my data and my network are being minds because these pods right they make their money off the transaction fees everything is encrypted now they can probably look at some of the meta data in terms of you know who's who's connected to who I mean that could be a weakness but you know that sub stuff that could be against work done but at the point right the use case that I'm trying to get at is where we showed it we sort of removed the we pay basically for the service that we're using so I'm
+I know that none of my data and my network are being minds because these pods they make their money off the transaction fees everything is encrypted now they can probably look at some of the meta data in terms of you know who's connected to who I mean that could be a weakness but you know that sub stuff that could be against work done but at the point the use case that I'm trying to get at is where we showed it we sort of removed the we pay basically for the service that we're using so I'm